gregemel/world/README.md

 Built with 3D LibGDX, Ashley, Bullet, Blender.

-Currently, the world is limited to fighting a single monster with a blaster.
+Currently, the world is limited to fighting a single monster with a blaster in an enclosed arena.

 Inspired by the book:
 Building a 3D Game with LibGDX